omicscodeathon/salmonellaml/README.md

 # salmonellaml
-Predicting the Source of Salmonella Enterica from Whole Genome Sequencing Data Using Machine Learning
+Attributing the Source of Salmonella Enterica: A Machine Learning Approach to Understanding Pathogen Surveillance in Africa
 ## Table of Contents
 - [Introduction](#Introduction)
 - [Objectives](#Objectives)